jpollock/turkey_tracker_scala/README.md

 	{"inOven":false,"done":"RAW","internalTemperature":0.0,"externalTemperature":0.0}%

-From a new terminal window, in the root directory of the project, with the virtual environment initialized, run the following command: `python3 kafka_message_generator.py --id myfirstturkey --increase --amount 100`.
+From a new terminal window, in the root directory of the project: `sbt "runMain com.example.KafkaMessageGenerator myfirstturkey increase 10"`.
 This will fire a `TemperatureChangeCommand` event on the `increase_temp` topic, sent to the locally running Redpanda cluster.

 Now if we make that same `GET` call again, from above.